 A delicious article.
-Good to ea popular sweet chocolates on t....

-f the finest and most ly increasing sale in

-all parts of the country.
+Good to eat and good to drink.
+It is one of the finest and most popular sweet chocolates on the market, and has a constantly increasing sale in all parts of the country.
 If you do not find it at your grocer's, we will send a quarter-pound cake by mail, prepaid, on receipt of 10 cents in stamps or money.